 Over the summer the Blazers would make two acquisitions.
 They poached young shooting guard Wesley Matthews from the Utah Jazz with a contract offer widely considered overpriced.
 Matthews had been a defensive hero in the playoffs versus Kobe Bryant and the Lakers.
 He came equipped with a nifty jump shot as well.
 Fans speculated he'd be an excellent backup for Roy.
 Much as with the Juwan Howard signing the year prior, bringing in Matthews would prove sadly serendipitous...though one could speculate that this time around the organization knew the extent of the role he'd fill.
 Given his future contributions that "overpriced" label would quickly fade.

 Portland other move filled the front office gap with a second straight hotshot rookie general manager.
 Rich Cho, recently Assistant GM with Oklahoma City, stepped into Pritchard's shoes and the Portland limelight.
 A cap wizard, shrewd mind, and self-made exec, Cho appealed to the cerebral portion of the fanbase.
 Perhaps this wouldn't be so bad after all.
+(The joy was short-lived.
+Cho himself was fired less than a year later.)

 An October transaction sent now-extraneous guard Jerryd Bayless to New Orleans for a future first-round pick.
 With that the team was set for fall.
 The game plan was to run with a rested and recovered Roy-Aldridge duo for the first couple months of the season then assimilate Joel Przybilla and Greg Oden as they returned from injury.
 The team could cruise with its 50-game-winning pace through mid-December or so then bump it up to a 60-game rate once the dominant center crew returned.